bloomreach/hippo-ckeditor/README.md

 This repository contains Hippo-specific modifications of CKEditor 4.
 The build includes only the plugins used in Hippo CMS (see dev/builder/build-config.js).
+The code for the hippopicker plugin resides in the hippo-cms project.

 ### External plugins